 This soup requires a good quality base.
 I used beef broth but you can substitute chicken or fish broth.
 If you are going to make your own broth, I suggest throwing in a small piece of ginger along with the garlic and onion.

-- 4 to 6 c. of broth
+- 4 to 6 cups broth

-2 eggs, beaten
+- 2 eggs beaten

-salt, to taste
+- salt to taste

-Disperse the starch in half a cup of broth.
+- Disperse the starch in half a cup of broth.

-Heat the broth and corn together.
+- Heat the broth and corn together.
 Pour in the starch solution, stirring to prevent lumps from forming.
 Season with salt.
 Continue heating, with constant stirring, until the mixture simmers.
 Cover, lower the heat and cook for about 10 minutes (it’s mostly to cook the starch to get rid of the flour-y sensation it makes in the mouth).

-Add the shredded crabsticks.
+- Add the shredded crabsticks.
 Continue simmering for another minute.

-Pour in the beaten eggs in a thin stream using a circular motion.
+- Pour in the beaten eggs in a thin stream using a circular motion.
 Leave to set partially for about 15 seconds then stir lightly but swiftly.